kumar-devesh/bandicoot-code/README.md

 ### 5: Linux and macOS: Installation

-Bandicoot can be installed in several ways: either manually, via cmake, or using the [`bandicoot` Homebrew Formula](https://formulae.brew.sh/formula/bandicoot), with or without root access.
-The CMake-based installation is preferred.
+Bandicoot can be installed in several ways: either manually, via CMake, or using the [`bandicoot` Homebrew Formula](https://formulae.brew.sh/formula/bandicoot), with or without root access.
+If using macOS, using [Homebrew](#5c-homebrew-installation) is the preferred option;
+otherwise, the [CMake-based](#5a-installation-via-cmake) installation is preferred.

 CMake can be downloaded from <https://www.cmake.org>
 or (preferably) installed using the package manager on your system;
-on macOS systems, CMake can be installed through MacPorts or Homebrew.
+on macOS systems, CMake can be installed through MacPorts or Homebrew, and on Ubuntu and other Debian-derived Linux distribution, the `apt` package manager can be used.

 Before installing Bandicoot, first install OpenBLAS and LAPACK, and the following dependencies for the backend(s) you would like to use: